Inferior good: Examples

 Others are very inconsistent across geographic regions or cultures.
 The potato, for example, generally conforms to the demand function of an inferior good in the Andean region where the crop originated.
 People of higher incomes and/or those who have migrated to coastal areas are more likely to prefer other staples such as rice or wheat products as they can afford them.
 However, in several countries of Asia, such as Bangladesh, potatoes are not an inferior good, but rather a relatively expensive source of calories and a high-prestige food, especially when eaten in the form of French fries by urban elites.

+Cigarettes, before they became popular, were also inferior goods in the U.S. They were seen as cheap low-class versions of cigars and the depression of 1873 boosted their popularity.

 Income and substitution effects

 The shift in consumer demand for an inferior good can be explained by two natural economic phenomena: The substitution effect and the income effect.
 These effects describe and validate the movement of the demand curve in (independent) response to increasing income and relative cost of other goods.